Give Claude Code, Cursor & Windsurf Knowledge to Generate Flows

 Available Skills

-Kestra provides two skills in the kestra-io/agent-skills repository.
+Kestra provides multiple skills in the kestra-io/agent-skills repository.

 kestra-flow